Community File System (CFS)¶

 Multiple Directories Per Project¶

 Occasionally there are cases where the single directory per project model is too limiting.
 For example, large projects with multiple working groups may wish to have separate Community directories with separate quotas for each working group.
 In these cases, a PI or PI Proxy for a repository may request an additional Community directory (up to a limit of 10) with a specific name via the Iris Storage tab.
 If you need more than 10 directories, please open a ticket.

-/global/cfs/cdirs/new_directory_name with a separately managed quota, but you can not create
+/global/cfs/cdirs/new_directory_name with a separately managed quota, but not

 /global/cfs/cdirs/existing_directory_name/new_directory_name.
 If you wish to present your users with a single directory path to work with, you can create links to these other directories inside your main directory: